tvdboom/ATOM/docs_sources/about.md

 ## What is it?

-ATOM is an open source Python package designed to help data scientists fasten up the exploration phase of their machine learning projects.
-ATOM is a low-code, easy-to-use library, that is able to run experiments quickly and efficiently, enabling the user to go from raw data to generating insights in just a few lines of code.
+Automated Tool for Optimized Modelling (ATOM) is an open-source Python package designed to help data scientists fasten up the exploration phase of their machine learning projects.
+ATOM is a low-code, easy-to-use library, capable of running experiments quickly and efficiently, enabling the user to go from raw data to generating insights in just a few lines of code.
 Click [here](../getting_started) to get started.

 <br>